o3o/dwt-support/README.md

 ##Index

 		/doc      -  How to docs

-##Ideas

-		/eclipse  -  Configuring DWT in Eclipse
+		/res      -  Resources
-		/windows  -  Clone and build DWT on Windows
+		/windows  -  Windows Examples